Skip to content

 Want to read more?

-I wrote my master's thesis on comparing different fetch strategies and came across some intriguing results.
+I wrote my master's thesis on comparing syncing strategies.
 Here are the presentation slides which summarize my findings.

-The primary reason for syncing in this way is to take advantage of the properties of time-series data to minimize the stress imposed on remote source databases.
+The primary reason for syncing in this way is to take advantage of the properties of time-series data.
+Note that when writing your plugins, you only need to focus on getting data within begin and end bounds, and Meerschaum will handle the rest.

 1